Tp-oi/LP2-Linked-List/README.md

 ## Author

-Tyler Parnell (Tp-oi)
+Tyler Parnell (Tp-oi), Mathematics and Big Data Student.
+Feel free to reach out if you have questions about the project.
 Created for Computer Science 2 coursework

+*This project was completed as part of my ongoing effort to develop my data science skills and build my portfolio.*

 ---